 Numbers is a great book that has blessed the spiritual life of people throughout history.
 Its main goal is the exaltation of God and the revealing of His goodness and care to His people.
 It also mentions the rebellion of Korah, Dathan, and Abiram, with their wicked plans.
 And it documents the people’s lack of patience.
 It also presents Moses, Miriam and Aaron, Balaam, and the sons of Aaron as the religious leaders of the nation.
 The record closes with the primacy of Moses as God’s appointed leader of the Israelites.

-Numbers tells of God’s continual presence among His people, His merciful plans, the touching stories of great individuals, priests and Levites as God’s appointed ministers to deliver the people from folly.
-These historical facts serve as a vivid reminder to the church today of God’s love for His people.
+Numbers tells of God’s continual presence among His people, His merciful plans, the touching stories of great individuals, priests and Levites as God’s appointed ministers to deliver the people from sin.
+These historical facts serve as a vivid reminder to the church today of God’s everlasting love for His people.

 In His service,